mattermost/docs/source/deploy/mobile-app-changelog.md

  - Fixed an issue where channels from other servers could get read on startup.
  - Fixed an issue where the clipboard did not receive the markdown as was entered into the original post instead of one that included a proxy link when tapping on the "Copy Text" list item in a channel post dot menu (accessed by clicking the three dots) for a post that includes embedded images using markdown.
  - Fixed erratic behavior when pulling up to refresh a thread.
- - Fixed gallery footer not showing an old profile picture.
+ - Fixed an issue with the gallery footer showing an old profile picture.
  - Fixed server option text in the Quartz theme.
  - Fixed an issue on iOS where the badge number was not correct sometimes.